Executive Action: JFK Witness Deaths and the London Times Actuary

 Their recollections were dismissed by the Warren Commission as simply being “mistaken”.
 Parkland Hospital doctors initially reported entrance wounds to the neck and head which were confirmed years later in the Zapruder film.

 Ruby shot Oswald on Nov.
 24, 1963.
 But how many know that three people who met in Ruby’s apartment that day died within one year, two unnaturally and one naturally.
-The probability is 1 in 300 million!

 - Tim Koethe, another reporter, was killed in Sept.
 1964 by a blow to the neck.